Eddystone family wants answers after stray bullet hits home, narrowly misses child

 "Who would think it would do all that damage?" she asked.

-It's one of the many questions she's had since Friday when a bullet came flying in through her window into her dining room in the 1200 block of Eddystone Avenue.
+It's one of the many questions she's had since Friday when a bullet came flying in through her window into her dining room.

-"Wouldn't believe a bullet came through, you know it's so small," she did.

 "I just can't get over what they told me and what nobody is doing," Blissick said.

 Holes are visible on her awning, through her window, and even the curtain.
-The damage continued in the dining room where a wooded ornament appearing to have gotten the brunt of the bullet.
+The damage continued in the dining room where a wooden ornament appeared to have gotten the brunt of the bullet.

 The whole thing has left Blissick fearful and frustrated.